mungujn/downloader-uploader/README.md

 -   Set the token as an environment variable
 -   Test with pytest, after all tests pass you can start modifying for your own use

 This service functions independently, but I built it to work in tandem with the classifier service available [here](https://github.com/mungujn/image-classifier).
-This downloader and the classifier system can be combined and used as a cloud storage image classification application, such as [this](https://github.com/mungujn/image-classification-system).
+This downloader and the classifier can be combined and used as a cloud storage image classification system, such as [this](https://github.com/mungujn/image-classification-system).